-Hazard Statements: H303: May be harmful if ingested.
-H316: Causes mild skin irritation.
-H320: Causes eye irritation.
+Hazard Statements: H361f: Suspected of damaging fertility.
+H303 + H313: May be harmful if ingested or in contact with skin.
+H315: Causes skin irritation.
+H319: Causes serious eye irritation.
 H317: May cause an allergic skin reaction.
+H373: May cause damage to blood through prolonged or repeated exposure.
 H413: May be harmful to aquatic life with long-lasting effects.